-Fordyce spots are small raised bumps that appear on the shaft of the penis, the labia, scrotum, or next to the lips.
-They can be pale red, yellow-white, or skin-colored.
+Fordyce spots are small raised bumps that appear on the shaft of the penis, the labia, the scrotum, or next to the lips.
+They do not present a health risk.

 They are also known as Fordyce granules and sebaceous prominence.
 They are common in both males and females.